SaiTeja13K9/WaterPump-ML/README.md

 Install dependencies using pip install -r requirements.txt.

-Open and run the Jupyter Notebook (5240_Final_Project_Commented.ipynb).
+Open and run the Jupyter Notebook (Prediction of Water Pumps Functionality_Sai Teja Kode.ipynb).

 Review the results and compare model performances.

-Author

-Tejasree BurkaMaster of Science in Business AnalyticsGitHub: [Your GitHub Profile]

-This README provides a structured overview of the project and makes it easy for others to understand and replicate the work.